Dr. Jeffrey W. Talley

 President

-Meet Dr. Jeffrey W. Talley
+Meet President Jeff W. Talley

 Dr. Talley’s civilian career consists of a portfolio of academic, business, and government experiences.
 Academic positions include Assistant, Associate & Full Professor, Department Chair, Endowed Chair, Institute Director, Adjunct Professor, Advanced Leadership Fellow, Scholar-in-Residence, and Professor of Practice, with appointments at University of Notre Dame, Southern Methodist University, The Johns Hopkins University, Harvard University, and University of Southern California.
 Business positions include Managing Partner and Chairman, The P3i Group, Senior Advisor to Equifax, Vice President & Global Fellow at IBM, President & CEO of Environmental Technology Solutions, and Associate at Malcolm Pirnie.
 Government service includes Research Engineer & Biotechnology Team Leader at the U.S. Army Engineer Research Development Center, and Environmental Engineer & Engineer Technician with the Baltimore District, Corps of Engineers.